 Learn more about the difference between historical data exports and streaming data exports.

 Our customers often ask for flexibility to run observability workloads on the cloud provider of their choice.
 At FutureStack, we announced upcoming multi-cloud support with Microsoft Azure as an official cloud provider, so you can choose where New Relic stores your data.
 Azure customers will also be able to use New Relic as their default observability platform by natively integrating New Relic into the Azure Portal.
 You can save costs, store the telemetry data you send to New Relic on Azure, and gain deep visibility into Azure services.

 To learn more about this news, watch this video from the FutureStack opening keynote:

 Break down silos and make security a team sport with security insights for everyone.
-Prioritize risk and speed secure software delivery at every stage.
-Identify vulnerabilities from across your entire tech stack and get actionable insights with configuration to boost your development velocity.
+Prioritize risk and quickly secure software delivery at every stage.
+Identify vulnerabilities from across your entire tech stack and get actionable insights without configuration to boost your development velocity.

 A side-by-side comparison of your New Relic data options

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.